Malaysia Vasudevan: Acting career

 Malaysia Vasudevan has also acted in nearly 85 films.
 Veteran Tamil director A. P. Nagarajan christened him "Malaysia Vasudevan".
 Some of his notable films include Oorkavalan (with Rajinikanth), Mudhal Vasantham (with Sathyaraj), Oomai Vizhigal (with Vijayakanth), Kathanayagan (with Pandiyarajan), Oru Kaidhiyin Diary (with Kamal Haasan), Jallikattu, Thiruda Thiruda, Amaidhi Padai, Poove Unakkaga, Badri,Punnagai Desam and Kokki.
 Besides acting in films, he has acted in a good number of tele-serials.

 Writer

 Malaysia Vasudevan wrote a book of poems called "Ennam Thondriyathu Ezhutha Thoondiyathu" in the year 2010.

 Last projects

 Vasudevan's last song was "Happy" from the film Bale Pandiya (2010), in the music of Devan Ekambaram.
 His last film as an actor Ithanai Naalaai Engiruthaai is yet to be released.
 The last song he wrote was "Devathaiye" for the film Balam (2009), in the music of his son Yugendran Vasudevan Nair.

 Personal life

 Malaysia Vasudevan married Annaporani, also known as Usha Vasudevan on 26 January 1976.
 Malaysia Vasudevan has three children Yugendran, Prashanthini and Pavithra.
 His son Yugendran has acted and sang in some films in Tamil and other languages.
 Malaysia Vasudevan's daughter Prashanthini too is a playback singer.
 She has sung songs like "Mundhinam" in the movie Vaaranam Aayiram and many more.
-Another Pavithra is married and resides in Malaysia.
-Malaysia Vasudevan has five grandchildren.
-Visashan Naarayan, Kishan Naarayan and Darshan Naarayan born to Yugendran, Saii Naarayan born to Pavithra and Rithvik son of Prashanthini.
+His daughter Pavithra is married and resides in Malaysia.